snguyen85/SmartChat/README.md

 # Chat Server

-A simple multi-user chat server and supporting APIs that allow users to communicate in real time across chat rooms or directly with each other.
+A simple multi-user chat server, supporting APIs, and client that allow users to communicate in real time across chat rooms or directly with each other.

-## Featuresaaaa
+## Features
 - **User Authentication**
   - Sign in and sign out.